 - Do not wear the same pair all day long and also allow the feet to air.

 Before going to your favorite event or adventure like camping, hiking, or running, do you learn how to soften shoes that hurt?

 Because your shoes are going to take you to the desired place, they will accompany you all day long, and you can not afford to attend a painful feeling.

 Do follow a foot care routine and try to get a perfect size for feet.
-Apply some methods of how to soften shoes that hurt, to avoid a tough time for your feet.
+Apply some methods to avoid a tough time for your feet.